metal-crow/Dark-Souls-PvP-AI/README.md

   * Array of distance between AI and enemy over 5 second period
   * Estimated stamina of enemy
-  * TODO estimated poise of enemy
+  * TODO(HARD) estimated poise of enemy
+  * TODO(requires above) poise damage of AI's attack
+  * TODO the AI's current poise
-  * TODO poise damage of AI's attack
+  * TODO base poise damage of enemy's attack
+  * TODO array of AI's HP over time
+  * TODO array of AI's subanimations over time
   * NOTES:
     * usually tell how they attack by how long it's been since they last attacked